 If you're planning to import contact data, transaction data, or both into Kindful, you're in the right place.
 If you're trying to import something other than contact or transaction data, it's probably a good time for you to contact support.

 If you’re the one who will be diving into Kindful’s data importing, we suggest you’re a technical user comfortable with CSV files.
 You should understand the structure and format of your source data to prevent any errors when importing.

 - New transactions (only cash, check, credit, stock, or EFT transactions)

 You can find our templates at the bottom of this article.

-Following are the accepted transaction types for the Data Import Tool.
+Following are the accepted transaction types for the Import Wizard.